GET THE ACE NEWSLETTER

 African predators, such as lion, cheetah, hyena, leopard, caracal, serval

 Wildlife veterinary care, predator conservation, conservation education, wildlife rehabilitation

-Directed and tutored by a wildlife veterinarian and a lion ecologist and experienced game rangers the 12 day African Predator Course covers the management and care of captive predator populations as well as pertinent topics and challenges in predator conservation in Africa.
+Directed and tutored by a wildlife veterinarian, a lion ecologist and experienced game rangers the 12 day African Predator Course covers the management and care of captive predator populations as well as pertinent topics and challenges in predator conservation in Africa.

 You’ll learn about:

-For the first part of the course you'll be working alongside a very experienced and respected wildlife veterinarian who does a lot of work in wildlife reserves adjacent to Kruger National Park and wildlife sanctuaries and rehabilitation centres.
+For the first part of the course you’ll be working alongside a very experienced and respected wildlife veterinarian who does a lot of work in wildlife reserves adjacent to Kruger National Park as well as wildlife sanctuaries and rehabilitation centres.
 You will have the opportunity to assist the vet in a number of veterinary procedures on predators, although the exact predator species and veterinary procedure are subject to the demands at the time.
-Likely cases include darting to fit tracking collards / replace batteries on existing collars, administering contraceptives to prevent breeding in captivity, dental checks and procedures or vaccinations.
+Likely cases include darting predators to fit tracking collars or replace batteries on existing collars, administering contraceptives to prevent breeding in captivity, carrying out dental checks and procedures or administering vaccinations.

-In addition to these practical sessions you will also cover the following topics in informative talks by the vet:
+In addition to these practical sessions you will also cover the following topics in informative talks by the wildlife veterinarian:

 The management of predator populations in sanctuaries

 Predator Handling and Care